John Farnham: The Last Time to Tom Jones

-On 1 January 2001, Farnham was awarded a Centenary Medal, "for outstanding service to Australian music", as part of Australia's celebration of a centenary of federation.

-In 2002, Farnham announced his decision to retire from full-scale national tours after his The Last Time Tour—he would still perform in concerts and record—which commenced on 6 November 2002 and finished on 15 June 2003.
-In conjunction with the tour, The Last Time was released in October 2002, it peaked at No. 1 and achieved 3× platinum sales.
-"The Last Time Tour" was a countrywide concert tour, taking a circus-style tent to smaller towns and filling large entertainment venues in capital cities, it became the biggest-grossing tour in Australian history.
+In 2002 Farnham announced he would retire from full-scale national tours after The Last Time Tour, although he would still perform in concerts and record.
+The Last Time Tour occurred from 6 November 2002 to 15 June 2003.
+He also issued the associated album, The Last Time, in October 2002, which reached No. 1 and achieved 3× platinum (210,000 shipments).
+The Last Time Tour was a countrywide concert tour, taking a circus-style tent to smaller towns and filling large entertainment venues in capital cities, it became the biggest-grossing tour in Australian history.

-During July 2003, Farnham worked with Queen to produce a new version of "We Will Rock You" for the 2003 Rugby World Cup, released on his greatest hits album, "One Voice".
-Media reports of Queen asking Farnham to join the band were subsequently denied by both Queen's Brian May and Farnham.
-Farnham was inducted into the ARIA Hall of Fame on 21 October with a performance of "You're the Voice".
-Farnham also won 'Best Adult Contemporary Album' for The Last Time.
-2002 Hall of Fame inductee was Olivia Newton-John, while in 2004 Little River Band was inducted.
+During July 2003 Farnham worked with Queen to create a new version of their song, "We Will Rock You" for the 2003 Rugby World Cup, which appeared on his greatest hits album, One Voice.
+Media speculation of Queen asking him to join the band were subsequently denied by both Queen's Brian May and the singer.
+Farnham was inducted into the ARIA Hall of Fame on 21 October with a performance of "You're the Voice" at the 2003 ARIA Music Awards.
+At that ceremony he also won Best Adult Contemporary Album for The Last Time.
+The 2002 Hall of Fame inductee was Olivia Newton-John, while in 2004 Little River Band, sans Farnham, were inducted.

-Combining with singer Tom Jones, Farnham undertook the Together in Concert series during 2004 with ten shows in Perth, Sydney, Brisbane, and Melbourne.
-Duets started with "That Driving Beat" and "Mama Told Me Not to Come", solos from Farnham were "One", "Pressure Down", "That's Freedom", "Heart's on Fire", "Playing to Win", "Every Time You Cry", "Man of the Hour", "Age of Reason", and "Burn for You".
-The pair did five duets to close the show—Sam and Dave's "Hold On I'm Coming", Otis Redding's "Try a Little Tenderness", Ray Charles' "What'd I Say", Arthur Conley's "Sweet Soul Music" and AC/DC's anthem, "Long Way to the Top".
-The DVD release, Together in Concert – John Farnham & Tom Jones, debuted at No 1.
+Combining with singer Tom Jones, Farnham undertook the Together in Concert series during February 2005 with ten shows in Perth, Sydney, Brisbane and Melbourne.
+The pair performed duets as well as each delivering solo hit songs.
+The resultant video album, John Farnham & Tom Jones – Together in Concert was issued on DVD in May 2005, which debuted at No. 1 on ARIA Top 40 Music DVDs chart.
+A CD live album of the same name was released simultaneously and peaked at No. 3 on ARIA Albums chart.

-Farnham's career resurrection following The Last Time, has entered the Australian consciousness as a touchstone for others who are seen to return from a strongly-declared retirement.
-The announcement of the Farnham/Jones Together In Concert tour triggered an unsuccessful claim for damages from a fan, angry that The Last Time tour was not in fact Farnham's last, as purported in its marketing.
-Consumer watchdog the Australian Competition & Consumer Commission took no action following this complaint.
+Farnham's career rejuvenation following The Last Time, has entered the Australian consciousness as a touchstone for others who are seen to return from a strongly-declared retirement.
+The announcement of the Farnham and Jones Together in Concert Tour triggered an unsuccessful claim for damages from a fan, angry that The Last Time Tour was not in fact Farnham's last, as purported in its marketing.
+Consumer watchdog the Australian Competition & Consumer Commission (ACCC) took no further action on this complaint.
 Farnham made an appearance during the 2005 Melbourne Music Festival, raising funds for rebuilding after the 2004 Indian Ocean earthquake at the Tsunami Benefit Concert.